 Sperm morphological abnormalities

 The sperm morphological abnormalities of the Aloe vera treated animal was studied.
-It was seen that, the sperm morphological abnormalities in the control group rat treated with normal saline was found to be 29.46±0.25 in the 50 mg/kg bw Aloe vera treated group, it was found to be 21.33±0.50** and in the 100 mg/kg bw Aloe vera tarted group, it was found to be 18.6±0.29*** and in the 200 mg/kg bw Aloe vera treated group it was found to be 17.4±0.36*** Thus, there was a dose dependent increase in the sperm morphological abnormalities of the Aloe vera treated rats.
+It was seen that, the sperm morphological abnormalities in the control group rat treated with normal saline was found to be 29.46±0.25 in the 50 mg/kg bw Aloe vera treated group, it was found to be 21.33±0.50** and in the 100 mg/kg bw Aloe vera treated group, it was found to be 18.6±0.29*** and in the 200 mg/kg bw Aloe vera treated group it was found to be 17.4±0.36*** Thus, there was a dose dependent increase in the sperm morphological abnormalities of the Aloe vera treated rats.
 Thus, it can be concluded that Aloe vera increases the sperm morphological abnormalities in rats.

 Fig.5: Sperm Morphological abnormalities of control and Aloe vera treated rats for 45 days duration.